 Lisa @ Farm Fresh Adventures

 - Homeschool Planning and Record Keeping w/Free Printables – One of the biggest questions that homeschool parents have for each other is “What curriculum works best for (insert age)?”
-The next question most common is “How do you plan out your year?”
-Followed by “what do you do for grades?”o let’s talk a little bit about planning curriculum lessons, and then recording WHAT we do—i.e. record keeping.
+The next question most common is, “How do you plan out your year?”
+Followed by, “What do you do for grades?”
+Let’s talk a little bit about planning curriculum lessons, and then recording WHAT we do—i.e. record keeping.

 Monique @ Early Learning Mom

 - 75 Books We Read Aloud : Homeschooling Kindergarten – One of the main reasons I love to homeschool is the amount of time Zakari and I can dedicated to Read Aloud Time.
 Helping my child grow into an avid reader is one of the most amazing feelings ever.
 Come check out why we love read aloud time and what books we read during Zakari’s Kindergarten school year.

 - Learning about Telephones – A hands-on look at what is inside your telephone, links to on-line resources and a comparison between phones.

 - Five Tips to teach yourself art – Teaching yourself art is quite doable, five useful tips to expanding your abilities .